rpominov/react-demo/README.md

 ![](http://g.recordit.co/IgZ2E9IUTm.gif)

 See [examples/index.js](https://github.com/rpominov/react-demo/blob/master/examples/index.js)
 for more examples.
-To run them locally do the following:
+You can play with it online at [webpackbin.com](http://www.webpackbin.com/4J0Js5QAg), or to run them locally do the following:

 ```
 $ npm install